pramode/Python-and-LaTeX-Book/src/chap2.rst

    NameError: name 'z' is not defined
    >>>

-Look at the last line - it says *Namerror: name 'z' is not defined* - the problem is, you have not given a value to variable z (you need not bother with the other two lines in the error message - they can be safely ignored).
+Look at the last line - it says *NameError: name 'z' is not defined* - the problem is, you have not given a value to variable z (you need not bother with the other two lines in the error message - they can be safely ignored).

 Mathematicians usually use single letter variable names like *x*, *y*, *z*, *a*, *b* etc. But Python has no problems with